 Students in the occupational therapy program are required to become familiar with the information provided in this handbook, as well as the information provided on the websites referred to in this handbook.
-You will be asked to sign off on your familiarity and understanding of the information in this handbook through an attestation in the Exxat platform.
+You will be asked to sign off on your familiarity and understanding of the information in this handbook in Exxat.